base-dev/socialite/readme.md

 ## Introduction

-Laravel Socialite provides an expressive, fluent interface to OAuth authentication with Facebook, Twitter, Google, LinkedIn, GitHub and Bitbucket.
+Laravel Socialite provides an expressive, fluent interface to OAuth authentication with Facebook, Google, LinkedIn and GitHub.
 It handles almost all of the boilerplate social authentication code you are dreading writing.

 **We are not accepting new adapters.**